gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 is some percentage size of the window like the common 100% of our line example above.
 In that case our canvas will always be the same number of device pixels regardless of zoom level.
 The window hasn't changed size when we zoom so there's still the same number of device pixels.
-On the otherhand the `content-box` will change as we zoom because it's measured in CSS pixels and so as we zoom, more or less CSS pixels fit in the number of device pixels.
+On the other hand the `content-box` will change as we zoom because it's measured in CSS pixels and so as we zoom, more or less CSS pixels fit in the number of device pixels.